- Cancer Information

 Nausea and vomiting

 Nausea is best treated early.
 If you feel sick, talk to your doctor.
 You will probably be given anti-nausea medicine that you can take regularly to relieve symptoms.
 Finding the right medicine can take time.
-If you still have nausea or vomiting after using the prescribed medicine, let your doctor know so that another type can be tried.
+If you still have nausea or vomiting after using the prescribed medicine, let your doctor know so that you can try another type.

 Tips for managing nausea